The contract period is one of the most critical provisions in any agreement because it determines the length of your business engagement.

 You can also find the length of the agreement at the beginning of smaller contracts.

-But, there’s no hard and fast rule for where the term length will be in the contract or in what section this information will appear.
+That said, there’s no hard and fast rule for where the term length will be in the contract or in which section this information will appear.
 That’s why it’s essential to read all contracts carefully.

 Here’s an example of a contract renewal clause from our copyright license agreement template: